 Traffic safety triangle The contract, in §10.3 states that "Amenities cannot be placed within the traffic sight triangle".
 The Baltimore County Code §102.5 defines a "safety triangle" at corners in order to avoid blocking the view of drivers at the intersection.
 The definition in the Code is that area "bounded on two sides by the front and side street property lines, or by projections of said lines to their point of intersection, and on the third side by a straight line connecting points on said lot lines (or their projections), each of which points is 25 feet distant from the point of intersection."
-Normally, the property lines are on the outside edge of the sidewalk.
-The "triangle" often consists completely of privately owned land as pictured below.
+Normally, the property lines are on the outside edge of the sidewalk, thus the "triangle" normally consists completely of privately owned land as diagrammed to the right.
 It must be presumed that "traffic sight triangle" in the contract is the same thing as "safety triangle" in the Code.
 So it is a little hard to apply this restriction when the bin is not placed on private property but on the sidewalk.
 Is the one pictured to the right in the "triangle"?

 Following are some photos of ones that appear to be inside this "triangle", or in violation of the intent of the Code and the contract by being too close to the intersection:

 SE corner Joppa Rd/Waltham Woods Rd